sfirke/family-photo-calendar-flow/README.md

 ### 🌤️ Weather Integration
 - **Weather Overlays**: See weather information on calendar dates
-- **Multiple Providers**: Support for various weather API services
+- **National Weather Service Only**: Simplified to a single free provider (no API key required)
-- **Location-Based**: Automatically shows weather for your zip code
+- **Location-Based**: Automatic geolocation with optional manual coordinates
 - **Forecast Display**: Extended weather forecasts for planning

 ### 📸 Photo Backgrounds